 Perkins loans are low-interest federal student loans intended for undergraduate and graduate students in extreme financial need.
 Unlike other federal loans, the Perkins loan is the school's lender.
 In other words, you need to work with the school or the company that the school hires to repay it.
 As a rule, students start paying off their loans nine months after graduating.
 The maximum term of a Perkins loan is ten years.
 However, this program is closed by federal law, and students can't apply.

 These are unsubsidized federal loans.
 In addition, the loan can help cover the cost of study after another financial support has expired.
 In this case, a credit check is required.
-If you have credit problems, you must fulfil additional conditions.
+If you have credit problems, you must fulfill additional conditions.
 Interest accrues over the entire term and can be capitalized at some point during the term of the loan, which can increase the total cost of the federal loan.

 Private student loans are issued by private lenders such as banks, credit unions, public institutions, and universities.
 These loans are offered as personal loans and credit cards with individual interest rates and conditions based on the creditworthiness and annual income of the client.
 Private student loans are often available at variable or fixed interest rates, with terms usually ranging from 5 to 20 years.